 If you are looking for a good dog food, which does not have grain, does not cause allergy and has plenty of nutrients, then the rest of this review will be a lot helpful for you.
 Born free foods are the latest and up-to-date formulae which are aimed at promoting growth in the dogs in a natural way.
 They are available in 4 variants which cater to the different dog needs.

-There are many reasons why you should choose born free dog food.
+There are many reasons why you should choose this dog food.
 But since I wish to keep this review short and sweet, I am going to include the most important ones.

 - No grain content